-Alexa understands many different color names, but it’s tough to find an exhaustive list with all Alexa Smart Light colors.
-On top of that, brands have there own color lists, like this Phillips Hue color list.
+Alexa understands alot of different color names, but it’s tough to find an exhaustive list with all Alexa Smart Light colors.
+On top of that, brands have their own color lists, like this Phillips Hue color list.
 Additionally, you even find strange names that aren’t color related but mood related, like “relax”.

 To help with this confusion, below is a complete list of light color names that Alexa understands.
 This list includes Phillips Hue colors, LifX colors, and other branded light colors.
 Colors are an approximation.
 What you see with your Smart Light might be a bit different.

 Quick note: If you use a different assistant, I also create lists for the other major assistants below:

 - Supported Alexa Smart Light Colors

 - Unsupported Alexa Light Colors

 Alexa Smart Light Commands